bgamari/ghc-wiki-import/ghc-kinds/kind-inference.md

-**Simon** What about type synonym declarations.
+**Simon** What about type synonym declarations?
 Don't we need a kind signature on the RHS?

 ## A possible variation